RezolveTecnologia/netsuite-tba-oauth/README.md

 This auxiliary module abstracts the authentication mechanism used by NetSuite Restlets.

 ## Supported authentication methods:
-Token Based Authentication (TBA)
+* Token Based Authentication (TBA)
-NLAuth not supported.
+* Note: NLAuth not supported.
 Use the netsuite-restlet module if you need NLAuth authentication.

 ## Supported Restlet methods: